rdbeach/JsonQuery/README.md

                 Tree traversal:

                 get: finds a node JsonQuery Object tree.
-                node: finds or creates a node in the JsonQuery Object tree using javascript queries.
+                node: finds or creates a node in the JsonQuery Object tree.
                  _: gets the next node in the JsonQuery Object tree (mostly used internally)

+                JSQL queryies

+                jsql: returns a JSQLResultSet<JsonQuery>, which as a list of matching JsonQuery nodes.

                 Getting values:

-                val: gets a node (returns object) (used with javascript queries).
+                val: gets a node (returns object)
                 str: gets a node in string format, regardless of type.
 		bool: gets a boolean node (type sensitive)
                 i: gets an integer node (type sensitive)